bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Common Myths About Supplements

-Many believe that "all-natural" supplements are inherently safe, but this isn't always true.
-Some natural compounds, such as kava or ephedra, can cause serious side effects or interact with medications.
-Always evaluate the safety of any supplement, regardless of its origin.
+Many believe natural supplements are safe, but this is not always true.
+Certain plant-based compounds, such as kava or ephedra, can cause serious side effects or interact negatively with medications.
+Even essential nutrients can lead to toxicity when taken in excessive amounts.
+Always evaluate the safety of any supplement, regardless of its natural origins.

 Supplements Are a Quick Fix